ddev/ddev.com/src/content/blog/sharing-a-ddev-local-project-with-other-collaborators.md

   - DevOps
 ---

-Even though [DDEV-Local](https://ddev.com/ddev-local/) is intended for local development on a single machine, not as a public server, there are a number of reasons you might want to expose your work in progress more broadly:
+Even though [DDEV](https://ddev.com/ddev-local/) is intended for local development on a single machine, not as a public server, there are a number of reasons you might want to expose your work in progress more broadly:

 - Testing with a mobile device
 - Sharing on a local network so that everybody on the local network can see your project
 - Some CI applications

-There are at least three different ways to share a running DDEV-Local project outside the local developer machine:
+There are at least three different ways to share a running DDEV project outside the local developer machine:

 1. `ddev share` (using ngrok to share over the internet)
 2. Local name resolution and sharing the project on the local network